An in-depth guide to deep cleaning your teeth retainers at home

 Estimated Time: 8-13 Minutes

 When you are traveling or on the run and need a quick intense cleansing of your retainers, Sporting Smiles recommends cleaning your retainer with foaming spray.
 This method is not to be used as a deep cleaning method, but one that can quickly clean your retainer moderately when you are on vacation.
-You can purchase a foaming spray online for around $15.
 Make sure that the cleaning spray is specifically meant for retainers and not other household items like a sink or toilet.
+You can purchase a foaming spray online for around $15 or you can shop at DentaKit that offers a variety of retainer cleaning supplies for on-the-go, perfect for traveling.

 Take your retainers out of the storage case and place them on a plate or in a bowl.
 Spray all sides of the retainer including the inside, and watch as the cleaning solution foams up.
 This method shouldn’t take longer than a minute which makes it ideal for vacations or when you are in a hurry.
 Again, this retainer cleaning treatment isn’t meant to replace the deep cleaning soaks.